Trey Conatser, PhD

 Assistant Provost for Teaching & Learning | Director

-Dr. Trey Conatser is assistant provost for teaching and learning, director of CELT, and an affiliate in the Department of Writing, Rhetoric, and Digital Studies.
-He represents UK’s educational mission within and beyond the University, and he oversees CELT operations in pursuit of innovative, effective, and engaging teaching and learning at UK.
-He has led a range of initiatives addressing artificial intelligence, transdisciplinary education, durable career skills, scholarship of teaching and learning, learners' changing needs, and other critical opportunities and issues for higher education.
-He has overseen a significant growth of CELT's reach and impact; now serving UK's education mission for fifteen years, CELT actively collaborates with all 19 colleges and a wide range of other academic and administrative support units across the enterprise.
+Dr. Trey Conatser serves and represents UK’s educational mission within and beyond the University, and he directs CELT operations in pursuit of innovative, effective, and engaging teaching and learning.
+As assistant provost of teaching and learning, he leads a range of initiatives addressing critical issues in higher education including artificial intelligence, transdisciplinary learning, durable skills, scholarship of teaching and learning, accessibility, student success, and the value of a college degree.
+He has overseen a significant growth of CELT's reach and impact over the last several years.

-At the University of Kentucky, Trey teaches courses in the Department of Writing, Rhetoric, and Digital Studies, the Lewis Honors College, and the Graduate Certificate for College Teaching and Learning.
+Trey teaches as an affiliate in the Department of Writing, Rhetoric, and Digital Studies, the Lewis Honors College, and the Graduate Certificate for College Teaching and Learning.
 He has also taught courses on literature, creative writing, and college writing.
-He is a 2025-2026 Gaines Center for the Humanities Teaching Affiliate.
+He was a 2025-2026 Gaines Center for the Humanities Teaching Faculty.

 - PhD English, The Ohio State University